spiritofjon/lynx/README.md

     cp -r themes/lynx/exampleSite/* . -iv

-If you installed Beautifulhugo as hugo module, set your theme in your config file (hugo.toml):
+If you installed Lynx as hugo module, set your theme in your config file (hugo.toml):

     [[module.imports]]
       path = "github.com/spiritofjon/lynx"